slugger7/auth-flows/06-http-only-cookie/README.md

 1. Click Fetch authenticated Data
 1. Cookie will expire after 20 seconds (can be set in [.env](./.env))
 1. Run in browser console `getCookie()` (it will fail to get the cookie)

-## Notes

-- Add button to try and get cookie and info about cookie